benjamin-cates/aoc/README.md

 # Advent of Code 2023
-Here is a collection of my [Advent of Code](https://adventofcode.com/2023) submissions for the year 2023.
+Here is a collection of my [Advent of Code](https://adventofcode.com/) submissions.

 All of my solutions are written entirely in Rust and are my own work with no hints.

-## Personal times
+## Personal times 2023
 ```
       ----Part 1------     -----Part 2-----
 Day       Time    Rank         Time   Rank      Start Time